khiav223577/active_model_cachers/README.md

 #### Example 1: Cache the number of active user

-After specifying the name as `active_count` and how to get data when cache miss by lambda `->{ User.active.count }`.
+After specifying the name as `active_count` and how to get data when cache miss by lambda `User.active.count`.
-You could access the cached data by calling `active_count` on the cacher, `User.cacher`.
+You could access the cached data by calling `active_count` method on the cacher, `User.cacher`.

-You may want to flush cache on the number of active user changed.
-It can be done by simply setting `expire_by` option.
-For this case, 'User#last_login_at' means flushing cache when a user's last_login_at is changed (whenever by save, update, create, destroy or delete).

 ```rb
 class User < ActiveRecord::Base